LD-LINC/Week-9---NoSQL-and-Stream-Processing/Lesson3/Introduction to Batch vs Streaming.md

 ### Tools:

-* **Apache Hadoop (brief):** Hadoop is an open-source framework for distributed storage and processing of very large datasets.
+* **Apache Hadoop:** Hadoop is an open-source framework for distributed storage and processing of very large datasets.
 Its MapReduce component is a classic example of a batch processing engine, breaking down large problems into smaller, parallelizable tasks.
 * **Apache Spark (Batch mode):** Spark is a powerful unified analytics engine for large-scale data processing.
 While it can do much more, its core RDD (Resilient Distributed Dataset) API and DataFrame API are extensively used for efficient batch processing of structured and unstructured data.
-* **SQL-based ETL tools (e.g., Talend, Informatica – optional mention):** These tools are widely used for Extract, Transform, Load (ETL) operations, which are often batch-oriented.
+* **SQL-based ETL tools (e.g., Talend, Informatica):** These tools are widely used for Extract, Transform, Load (ETL) operations, which are often batch-oriented.
 They provide graphical interfaces to design data pipelines that move and transform data from various sources into data warehouses or other destinations.

 ## Stream Processing